kuntalojha/1CR/docs/index.md

       text: TOOLS & SOFTWARE
       link: /tools
 features:
+  - title: Data Structure & Algorithm
+    icon: 📊
+    details: It is a system of storing and organizing data so that it can be used effectively.
   - title: HTML, CSS, Tailwind CSS
     icon: 🎨
     details: It is a markup language used for structuring and presenting content on the World Wide Web.